 Daniel Liebowitz, a founding board member of WFVR/Royalton Community Radio, with his partner Ariel, and son Windsor.
 They now live in the DC area, but are still very much a part of the WFVR community.

 Note all three are sporting Royalton Community Radio Pedal Power to the People t-shirts!

 Pedal Power to the People

-Free Vermont Radio is gearing up for our Covid-safe "Pedal Power to the People" gravel grinder biking benefit (3PVII) later this summer.
+Free Vermont Radio is gearing up for our Covid-safe "Pedal Power to the People" gravel grinder biking benefit (3PVII).